azwinlam/beerpricechecker/README.md

 Take a photo, find the best price at a grocer near you

 ## Objective
-* To find the best price for a beer you wish to purchase at a grocer near you.
+* To find the best price for beer at a grocer near you.

 ## Project Overview
 * Scraped over 3500+ images for 18 brands of beer.